 42% of businesses say email is one of their most effective lead generation channels

-These statistics show that not only email is not dying, but it's growing, getting more important than before.
-Being the most important channel at all.
-Try to bring people that understand that channel to help you, and help you avoid the most common traps there are.
+These statistics show that not only is email not dying, but it's growing, becoming more critical than before.
+Being the most crucial channel at all.
+Try to bring people that understand that channel to help you, and help you avoid the most common traps.
 Try to have the best tools available to raise your ROI and effectiveness (such as The Checker).
 Study and don't give up.

 Many companies did, mostly because they've seen their emails fall into spam territory.
-When that happens, saving it may prove too difficult and too costly.
+When that happens, saving it may prove too complicated and too costly.
 So you have to avoid it when you can.
-If you don't give up and work towards the best practices, you will soon see the good results.
+If you don't give up and work towards the best practices, you will see the right results.

 But that does not mean that email does not face its challenges.
 It does.
-Many politicians have been trying to regulate the internet in the last years, given the many changes that have been happening and been threatening the world as we know it (just think on the effects of companies like Cambridge Analytica on elections all over the planet).
+Many politicians have tried to regulate the internet recently, given the many changes that are happening and threatening the world as we know it.
 The European Union is among those, with the General Data Protection Regulation, maybe the most complete regulation in this field.